Dane Bowers: Music career

 Bowers subsequently went on to focus on behind the scenes work, writing and producing, including a collaboration for Victoria Beckham's debut solo album in autumn that year.

 In early 2010, Bowers played a DJ set in Mantra, Castlebar Co.
 Mayo.
 It was one of his most successful live events.

-In 2010, Bowers returned to making music and signed with independent record label Conehead UK to record a pop album, with the first single, "All She Needs", written by Jamie Scott, released in July 2010.
+In 2010 he discussed possible collaboration with Basshunter and considered a return to his musical career.
+Ultimatelly Bowers returned to making music and signed with independent record label Conehead UK to record a pop album, with the first single, "All She Needs", written by Jamie Scott, released in July 2010.

 On 27 August 2013, Another Level was on the verge of signing up for the ITV2 documentary The Big Reunion, but Williams announced that he would not take part.
 In an interview with MTV UK, he said: "I decided not to participate in The Big Reunion because it wouldn't feel right to me...I'm in a totally different space in my life and I don't feel any need to look back."
 Bowers instead joined The Big Reunion supergroup 5th Story, along with Kenzie from Blazin' Squad and former soloists Adam Rickitt, Kavana and Gareth Gates.

 In 2019, Bowers joined another supergroup alongside Five's Abz Love, Boyzone's Shane Lynch and Phats & Small's Ben Ofoedu called Boyz on Block who released covers of East 17's "Stay Another Day" featuring songwriter and former East 17 member Tony Mortimer; and K-Ci & JoJo's "All My Life" with an album scheduled for a 2021 release.

 Television

 Bowers began television presenting in 2002, co-hosting Popstars: The Rivals "Extra" show with the former Pop Idol contestant Hayley Evetts.

 Bowers appeared in the follow-up TV show to Totally Scott-Lee, called Totally Boyband, in which five boyband members from past groups were modelled into a new singing act called Upper Street.
 The group featured him alongside Lee Latchford-Evans of Steps, Jimmy Constable of 911, New Kids on the Block's Danny Wood, and S Club's Bradley McIntosh.
 The series commenced on MTV in the UK in September 2006, but their first single only charted at No. 35 and the group subsequently disbanded.

 In 2009, Bowers appeared in an episode of Celebrity Come Dine with Me alongside Bobby Davro, Laila Morse, and Dani Behr, where he served langoustines, beef tenderloin, and bread and butter pudding.
-Bowers' theme for the evening was 'funky, cool and fashionable'.
+Bowers's theme for the evening was 'funky, cool and fashionable'.

 In 2010, Bowers made TV appearances on Loose Women on ITV1 and Live from Studio Five.